What is an output device?

 Laser printers use a powdered ink/toner cartridge, not liquid ink.

-- The rotating printing drum is given a positive charge.
+- The rotating printing drum is given a negative charge.

-- A laser removes the positive charge from certain areas of the drum as it scans across it, creating a negatively charged copy of the text/image to be printed.
+- A laser removes the negative charge from certain areas of the drum as it scans across it, creating a neutrally charged copy of the text/image to be printed.

-- On an ink roller, the toner is given a positive charge which attracts it to only the negatively charged areas on the printing drum.
+- From an ink roller, negatively charged toner is attracted to the neutral spaces on the printing drum.

-- The toner then transfers from the negatively charged areas of the drum to some positively charged paper.
+- The toner image/text then transfers from the printing drum to some positively charged paper.

 - A fuser is used to heat the document and permanently melt the toner on to the page.